anxo2077/Ankropix/readme.md

 - `about.html`
   Explains what Ankropix is and its purpose.

+- `gallery.html`
+  Gallery with an sllider function.

 - `contact.html`
   Simple contact form (name, email, message).

 - `styles.css`
   Handles layout, colors, fonts, buttons, and sections.

+- `main.js`
+  JavaScript for slider functions.

 ## Features